|

 The Glen Hay Falconer Foundation is a non-profit organization created to commemorate and celebrate the life, interests, and good works of a well-loved and leading Northwest brewer.

-In 2011, the Foundation is offering two educational scholarships to the World Academy of Brewing at the Siebel Institute and one to the American Brewer's Guild.
+In 2023, the Foundation is offering an educational scholarship to the World Academy of Brewing at the Siebel Institute and one to the American Brewer's Guild.

 For more information on the Foundation or how to become involved in realizing its goals, please contact us.